How to Build a Solid Dog Bite Case Against a Homeowner in Atlanta

 The owner was careless with a dangerous dog

-To prove liability under the first method, you must show the dog had a dangerous nature that a reasonable owner would have known about.
-For example, if the dog had bitten, attacked, or chased people or pets on previous occasions, that could prove the dog was dangerous.
-Showing that the owner was aware of such incidents helps establish they had knowledge of their dog’s dangerous propensity.
-You or your attorney can document the dog’s dangerous history and the owner’s knowledge through witness statements, police reports, animal control records, or hospital records.
+To prove liability, you must demonstrate that the dog had a dangerous nature that a reasonable owner would have known about.
+For instance, if the dog had previously bitten, attacked, or chased people or pets, this could establish its dangerous nature.
+It’s essential to show that the owner was aware of these incidents.
+You or your attorney can gather evidence such as witness statements, police reports, animal control records, or hospital records to document the dog’s history and the owner’s knowledge.

 What if a dog owner violated local leash laws or ordinances?